Table of Contents

 del

-del keyword is used delete reference to an object.
+the del keyword is used to delete references to an object.

 a = 10